Fixed-point arithmetic: Representation

 A fixed-point representation of a fractional number is essentially an integer that is to be implicitly multiplied by a fixed scaling factor.
-For example, the value 1.23 can be stored in a variable as the integer value 1230 with implicit scaling factor of 1/1000 (meaning that the last 3 decimal digits are implicitly assumed to be a decimal fraction), and the value can be represented as 1230 with an implicit scaling factor of 1000 (with "minus 3" implied decimal fraction digits, that is, with 3 implicit zero digits at right).
+For example, the value 1.23 can be stored in a variable as the integer value 123 with an implicit scaling factor of 1/100.
 This representation allows standard integer arithmetic logic units to perform rational number calculations.

-Negative values are usually represented in binary fixed-point format as a signed integer in two's complement representation with an implicit scaling factor as above.
-The sign of the value will always be indicated by the first stored bit (1 = negative, 0 = non-negative), even if the number of fraction bits is greater than or equal to the total number of bits.
-For example, the 8-bit signed binary integer (11110101)_{2} = −11, taken with −3, +5, and +12 implied fraction bits, would represent the values −11/2^{−3} = −88, −11/2^{5} = −0., and −11/2^{12} = −0., respectively.
+Negative values are usually represented in binary fixed-point formats as a signed integer in two's complement representation with an implicit scaling factor as above.
+The sign of the value will always be indicated by the most significant bit (1 = negative, 0 = non-negative), even if the number of fraction bits is greater than or equal to the total number of bits.
+For example, the 8-bit signed binary integer (11110101)_{2} = −11, taken with −3, +5, and +12 implied fraction bits, would represent the values −11/2^{−3} = −88, −11/2^{5} = −0.34375, and −11/2^{12} = −0.002685546875, respectively.

 Alternatively, negative values can be represented by an integer in the sign-magnitude format, in which case the sign is never included in the number of implied fraction bits.
 This variant is more commonly used in decimal fixed-point arithmetic.
-Thus the signed 5-digit decimal integer (−00025)_{10}, taken with −3, +5, and +12 implied decimal fraction digits, would represent the values −25/10^{−3} = −25000, −25/10^{5} = −0.00025, and −25/10^{12} = −0., respectively.
+Thus the signed 5-digit decimal integer (−00025)_{10}, taken with −3, +5, and +12 implied decimal fraction digits, would represent the values −25/10^{−3} = −25000, −25/10^{5} = −0.00025, and −25/10^{12} = −0.000000000025, respectively.

 A program will usually assume that all fixed-point values that will be stored into a given variable, or will be produced by a given instruction, will have the same scaling factor.
-This parameter can usually be chosen by the programmer depending on the precision needed and range of values to be stored.
+This parameter can usually be chosen by the programmer depending on the precision needed and the range of values to be stored.

 The scaling factor of a variable or formula may not appear explicitly in the program.
-Good programming practice then requires that it be provided in the documentation, at least as a comment in the source code.
+Coding best practices then requires that it be provided in the documentation, at least as a comment in the source code.